-Almost 3 million copies have been printed, in 34 languages and the book is available in 80 countries.
+Over 3 million copies have been printed, in 34 languages, and the book is available in 80 countries.
 It has been adopted by colleges, groups and institutions, both medical and religious, and is used extensively by nurses, doctors and healthcare professionals.

 “This book represents an apex in human wisdom; it is a radiant gem transmitting the accumulated insights of centuries of Tibetan Buddhism.
 With great gentleness and penetrating clarity, it boldly asks us to see death not as an ‘if’ or a ‘when’ but as a ‘how’.

 “It is no accident that this book arrives in the West at this historical moment, for we need this knowledge now more than ever before.
 This is a time when we must learn to live on this Earth—and depart from it—in a new way, a way that embodies great delicacy and discernment.
 This is an instruction manual on how to do it.

 “It would be a mistake to postpone our confrontation with Tibetan wisdom because it is ancient.
 The truth is, it is timeless, and we need it desperately.”

 Neurobiologist (CNRS – Ecole Polytechnique, Paris); author of “The Embodied Mind”